 Typically your installation date is set for the day the equipment is delivered.
 The solar equipment will not be ordered until the contract is signed, and the inspection paperwork is submitted and approved.
 Scheduling will also depend on how busy the company you’re working with is.

 There are multiple steps to the solar installation process.
 The normal solar installation time frame is one to three days.

 The first step is the roof inspection; the installer inspects the shingles to make sure they are all in good condition and that they are all attached properly.

 The second step is to set up all the wiring that will connect the electrical panel to the general power system of the panels.

 There might be one additional step and piece of equipment needed for the solar installation; this will add time to the solar installation.
 The installer may need to install a power meter for Net Metering.
 You should do your research if you want a Net meter installed or a SREC.
 Net Metering is a system of “debit and credit”.
-If you use more energy than you’re pulling in you will still owe, if you pull in more energy than you use than you will have a credit on your energy bill.
+If you use more energy than you’re pulling in you will still owe, if you pull in more energy than you use then you will have a credit on your energy bill.

-5. Solar Installation Approval:
+Solar Installation Approval

 The time frame can be extensive depending on how much research you do before making your decision and signing your contract.
-Once all is said and done it will be well worth the wait.